 Glycolysis is an anaerobic reaction, and in low oxygen conditions it is the sole source of ATP.
 You can read more about anaerobic respiration here.

-Substrates can enter the glycolysis pathway in three different ways, which are referred to as ‘entry points’.
-These are as follows:
+Substrates can enter the glycolysis pathway via three different ways, which are referred to as ‘entry points’.
+These are:

 Transport into Cells